elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 ### Sending Messages with Supervised Tasks

-We'll start supervised tasks with the [`Task.Supervisor.async/4`](https://hexdocs.pm/elixir/master/Task.Supervisor.html#async/5) function.
+We'll start supervised tasks with the [`Task.Supervisor.async/5`](https://hexdocs.pm/elixir/master/Task.Supervisor.html#async/5) function.

-This function takes in four arguments:
+This function must take in four arguments:

 * The supervisor we want to use to supervise the task.
 This can be passed in as a tuple of `{SupervisorName, remote_node_name}` in order to supervise the task on the remote node.
 * The name of the module on which we want to execute a function
 * The name of the function we want to execute
 * Any arguments that need to be supplied to that function

+You can pass in a fifth, optional argument describing shutdown options.
+We won't worry about that here.

 Out Chat application is pretty simple.
 It sends messages to remote nodes and remote nodes respond to those messages by `IO.puts`-ing them out to the STDOUT of the remote node.

-First, let's define a function, `receive_message`, that we want our task to execute on a remote node.
+First, let's define a function, `Chat.receive_message/1`, that we want our task to execute on a remote node.

 ```elixir
 # lib/chat.ex